userminer2/Thinkpad-T470s-Tahoe-OpenCore-EFI/README.md

 core i7-6600u
 4 + 16 GB of ram
 intel HD 520

+#Setup of a reddit user who DMed me for this config:

+He got a Thinkpad T470s with:
+core i5-6300u
+4 + 4 GB of ram
+indel HD 520

 System SMBIOS -> MacbookPro 13,1
 This EFI supports mac OS ventura - Mac OS Tahoe (older versions will probably work but I have not tested them).